This article contains affiliate links.

 Singapore is an awe-inspiring city and is even more beautiful at night when the thousands of lights adorning buildings, the river and the marina come to life.
+After reading this article, see my personalised list of over 100 things to do in Singapore here.

 These shots were taken between dusk and night across the Marina and Boat Quay area.
 At dusk, just before the sun sets, the Marina Bay Sands and the Art Science Museum turn gold as the sun rays reflect on the mirror-like facade.
 Tourists glide through on board the Singapore River cruise boats or pile atop the Hotel to capture these precious moments.